What does Russia’s invasion of Ukraine mean for markets?

 The start of 2022 has seen geopolitical risk come to the fore, as tensions between Russia and Ukraine/the West have escalated.
 Events have taken a sombre turn this week as hopes for a diplomatic resolution waned, and early on Thursday morning Russia launched a full-scale military invasion of Ukraine.

-This crisis continues to unfold, and drawing firm conclusions on how things plays out is impossible.
+This crisis continues to unfold, and drawing firm conclusions on how things play out is impossible.
 There is major concern over the humanitarian impact, but sadly the prospects for near-term de-escalation have faded.
 This will have consequences for millions of people.

 Taking a step back, it is clear that there will be significant ramifications globally.
 New information continues to filter through, and further Western sanctions are being prepared as we write.
 We analyse the dynamics as things currently stand, review potential scenarios, and assess the implications for markets.